-Your circulatory system, which is also called the cardiovascular system, comprises the heart, veins, arteries and capillaries.
-It is designed to pump blood to all parts of your body.
-When this system gets affected, it leads to ailments which can be classified as a cardiovascular disease.
-Statistics show that these heart diseases have grown to become one of the leading causes of death across the world, compared to any other disease.
-Thus, it becomes increasingly important to understand it and learn how to prevent it
+Your circulatory system, which is also called the cardiovascular system, comprises the heart, veins, arteries, and capillaries.
+Its primary function is to pump blood to all parts of your body.
+When this system gets affected, it leads to ailments, which is known as cardiovascular disease.
+Statistics show that these heart diseases have grown to become one of the leading causes of death across the world, compared to any other illness.
+Thus, it becomes increasingly important to understand it and learn how to prevent it.

 Symptoms of Cardiovascular Disease

-It is critical to be able to understand when someone has a heart disease.
-The general symptoms for a cardiovascular disease are:
+It is critical to be able to understand when someone has heart disease.
+The general symptoms for cardiovascular disease are:

 - Pressure or pain in the chest